Quick Start

 - A NodeRails account with a verified email address.

 - A connected wallet where you want to receive payments.
-This is the wallet funds will settle to after the timelock period.
+NodeRails supports EVM wallets (

-- An App created in the dashboard.
+0x…) and Solana wallets (base58 public key).
+Use the merchant dashboard to connect and verify the address for each network.
+Funds settle here after the timelock period. - An App created in the dashboard.
 Each app gets its own API keys, webhook endpoints, and payment configuration.

 - Chains and tokens selected.
 You need to choose which blockchains and tokens you want to accept payments in.
 This is configured per app in the dashboard.